What You Should Know About Crescendo Fasting—The Intermittent Fasting Diet For Women

 Folks who insist that women need to fast in a special way usually cite a single study that was performed on rats.
 The rats were deprived of food for a full day, every other day for 12 weeks.
 Just two weeks into the experiment, the researchers found that the female rodents’ hormones were out of whack, causing their periods to stop and their ovaries to shrink.
 Which, admittedly, sounds pretty horrible.

 Fasting for shorter, less frequent periods still restricts your calorie intake to help you lose weight.
-But it doesn’t restrict calories enough to send your body into starvation mode and cause the aforementioned hormonal changes to happen.
+But it doesn’t restrict calories enough to send your body into starvation mode and cause hormonal changes.
 At least, that’s the logic used by proponents of crescendo fasting.

-There’s not much research showing that women need to fast differently than men—and rats’ metabolisms do not match humans’ perfectly.
+Little research shows that women need to fast differently than men—and rats’ metabolisms do not match humans’ perfectly.

 “A rat only lives for a few years.
 So starving one for [24] hours would be like starving a human for several days,” says Krista Varady, PhD, associate professor of nutrition at the University of Illinois, Chicago, and author of The Every Other Day Diet.
-At this point, a man or a woman’s metabolism would slow down dramatically in an effort to conserve resources.
+At this point, a man’s or woman’s metabolism would slow down dramatically to conserve resources.
 However, popular fasting diets don’t suggest cutting out food completely for days.
 This makes the already shaky animal study even less applicable to humans.

 Human Studies